Anglepoise lamp

 The Anglepoise lamp is a balanced-arm lamp designed in 1932 by British designer George Carwardine.

 History and development

-George Carwardine (1887–1947) was a car designer and, at the same time he invented the Anglepoise lamp, as a freelance design consultant specialising in vehicle suspension systems.
+George Carwardine (1887–1947) was a car designer and a freelance design consultant specialising in vehicle suspension systems.
 While developing new concepts for vehicle suspensions, he created a mechanism which he recognised had applications in other fields.
 He particularly saw its benefits for a task lamp.
 Despite many claims to the contrary, his concept had nothing whatsoever to do with mimicking the actions of the human arm.
 The joints and spring tension allow the lamp to be moved into a wide range of positions which it will maintain without being clamped.